spencerhcheng/holberton-system_engineering-devops/bonus.md

 you only stop at every 3rd dog (#3, #6, #9, #12, etc.).
 You continue this
 process until the 100th round (i.e. you only visit the 100th dog).

-Write a program that prints which dogs have bones at the end.
+Write a program `dogsAndBones()` that prints which dogs have bones at the end.

 # Week 2